montabano1/CheckPlease/README.md

 avail 'taken' property to be changed from false to true.

 ## Still to come...
-I need to work on filters on the search page, as well as a location search.
+I need to work on filters on the search page, as well as a location search.aa